specklesystems/speckle-docs-OLD/dev/apps.md

 })
 ```

-That should do it!!
+That should do it!
 Now, if you refresh the page you should see a welcome message with your user name and the server name you connected to, as well as the `Log Out` button.

 ## Searching for streams